Why it’s smart to use ERP apps to enhance ERP functionality

 7. ERP apps provide safe, secure data

-Today’s IT marketplace has a vast array of supply chain management business systems – and choosing the right one can be mind-blowing.
-But whether you opt for an ERP, WMS, ecommerce platform or procurement programme, one thing they will all lack, is advanced inventory optimisation functionality.
+Today’s IT marketplace offers a wide array of supply chain management business systems, and choosing the right one can be mind-blowing.
+But whether you opt for an ERP, WMS, eCommerce platform, or procurement programme, one thing they will all lack is advanced inventory optimisation functionality.

-If your business finds it hard to meet its fulfilment targets, lower investment in inventory or prevent out-of-stock scenarios, it’s worthwhile investigating how EazyStock can help.
+If your business finds it difficult to meet its fulfilment targets, lower inventory investment, or prevent out-of-stock scenarios, it’s worthwhile investigating how EazyStock can help.
 This post explains the warning signs that show when you need demand and inventory planning automation.

 As an easy-to-implement ERP app, EazyStock will offer a wealth of additional functionality that will deliver ROI within months of implementation.
 Find out how by downloading our eBook below: